 Ingredients

-Crispy shallots
+Crispy shallots (optional but fire)

 Directions

-- Top with crispy shallots and serve.
+- Serve topped with crispy shallots and extra chili crisp.

 Notes